Swimming at the 1975 Pan American Games – Women's 200 metre backstroke

 The women's 200 metre backstroke competition of the swimming events at the 1975 Pan American Games took place on 22 October.
 The last Pan American Games champion was Donna Gurr of Canada.

 This race consisted of four lengths of the pool, all in backstroke.

 Results

 All times are in minutes and seconds.

-Heats

 Final

 The final was held on October 22.